ElektraInitiative/libelektra/src/plugins/typechecker/README.md

 * ghc, tested with 8.1.2, may work with older versions as well
 * ghc-pkg, usually bundled with ghc
 * cabal, the haskell build system, usually bundled with ghc
+* augeas, which provides libfa utilized by this plugin

 ## Limitations